 Extreme circumstances sometimes call for extreme measures.
 Look at your list of resources.
 Can you monetize any of them?

 For instance, if you own a home and have extra space, you may be able to rent it out for storage or tenancy.
-While renting space may be a viable option for some, if it poses a safety threat to you or your family (for instance, exposure to COVID-19), consider other options.
+While renting space may be a viable option for some, if it poses a safety threat to you or your family, consider other options.

 Review zoning ordinances in your city to make sure any rental arrangement you’re considering (especially if it's short-term) is legal.